 I’ll be honest, I never thought about the fact that changing toilets could potentially save us money.

-But when one of our older toilets started leaking and needed to be replaced we realized that switching to a low flow toilet was a smart idea!
-(This is the one we have and like, although it’s considerably cheaper to buy it at Home Depot.)
+But when one of our older toilets started leaking and needed to be replaced we realized that switching to a low-flow toilet was a smart idea!
+(This is the one we have and like.)

 According to this Washington Post article, switching a regular flow toilet to a low flow one could save a family of four around $140 a year!

-One of the biggest energy hogs in your house, dryers cost on average $1.00 a load.
+Electric and gas dryers are one of the biggest energy hogs in your house.
 A simple solution is to invest in a sturdy drying rack or set up a clothesline.
-We love our retractable clothesline!
-It’s perfect for city living!
+We love our retractable clothesline– it’s perfect for city living!

 If you’re a coffee lover that uses a Keurig, switching to reusable K-cups can save you big!